Keep your projects organized and remember to duplicate your current sequences at least every day to keep an archive of your past work.

 Please keep your slate professional.
 Standard font with white on black writing.

-Your Content is not to exceed 4 minutes.
+Your Content is not to exceed 3minutes and 30 seconds.
 Your credits are not to exceed 1 minute.
 Your front sequence will run for 1 minute 21 seconds.
-So that means that the maximum TRT for an F1 project would be 00:06:21:00.

 Content is defined as anything which advances the narrative so titles or logos over narrative will still count as content time.
 Any questions please ask.